 Science and Technology Committee.
-Our Science and Technology Committee's role and responsibilities are set forth in the Science and Technology Committee's written charter and include assisting the Board of Director's oversight of the Company's research and development activities and advising the Board of Directors with respect to strategic and tactical scientific issues.
-This committee currently has four members, Peter Kiener (Chairman), Ann Barbier, Jean-Pierre Bizzari and Matthew L. Sherman.
-The Science and Technology Committee was formed on October 24, 2018 and did not meet during 2018.
+Our Science and Technology Committee's role and responsibilities are set forth in the Science and Technology Committee's written charter, and include assisting the Board of Director's oversight of the Company's research and development activities, and advising the Board of Directors with respect to strategic and tactical scientific issues.
+This committee currently has five members, Peter Kiener, D.Phil.
+(Chairman), Ann Barbier, M.D., Ph.D., Jean-Pierre Bizzari, M.D., Matthew L. Sherman, M.D., and Maya R. Said, Sc.D.
+The Science and Technology Committee met four times during 2019.